On this page12

 What sets fortune sticks apart from Tarot?
 Simplicity.
 No complex spreads or card positions to learn.
 You ask, you shake, you get one clear answer.
 The poems are cryptic enough to require interpretation but specific enough to feel relevant.

 The beauty of kau cim lies in this forced pause.
-The physical act of shaking sticks, the randomness of which one emerges, the puzzle of interpreting ancient poetry — it all slows down your decision-making.
+The physical act of shaking sticks, the randomness of which one emerges, the puzzle of interpreting the ancient poetry — it all slows down your decision-making.
 Try drawing a digital fortune stick yourself and you'll see what I mean.

 3. I Ching (China, ~3000 Years Old)